 Excellent programming skills in Python, C++, Tensorflow, PyTorch or similar languages

 Background in machine learning techniques with large amounts of noisy data, curiosity in applying it to financial problems

 Advanced degree in Computer Science, Engineering, or other STEM field

-Internships/work experience with machine learning
+Internships/work experience with machine learning, deep learning, reinforcement learning

-Publications at NIPS, ICML, ICLR or similar
+Publications at NeurIPS, ICML, ICLR or similar

 Experience with cloud environments and multi-machine setups